-In addition to the increase due to the assumption change, the unfunded actuarial accrued liability was impacted by the actual experience for fiscal year 2022.
-There was an actuarial loss of \$3.1 million on actuarial assets and an actuarial liability gain of \$4.2 million from demographic experience.
-The liability gain was largely due to more active members terminating employment than expected, fewer disabilities than expected and actual salary increases that were lower than assumed.
-In total, the unfunded actuarial accrued liability increased by \$8.4 million from the prior valuation.
+In addition to the increase due to the assumption change, the unfunded actuarial accrued liability was impacted by the actual experience for fiscal year 2023.
+There was an actuarial loss of \$26.0 million on actuarial assets and an actuarial liability loss of \$10.4 million from demographic experience.
+The liability loss was largely due to higher salary increases than expected and more retirements than assumed.
+In total, the unfunded actuarial accrued liability increased by \$79.9 million from the prior valuation.

 The 2013 session of the Missouri General Assembly passed legislation that modified the benefit provisions for members hired on or after August 28, 2013 (called Tier II).
 As a result, the normal cost rate for this group of members is lower than the normal cost rate for members hired before that date.
-As of April 30, 2022, there were 367 members in Tier II out of a total of 1,138 active members (about 32% of total actives).
-Although Tier II members are 32% of the total active membership, they represent a much smaller percentage of the active actuarial accrued liability due to their relatively shorter service and younger age.
+As of April 30, 2023, there were 388 members in Tier II out of a total of 1,091 active members (about 36% of total actives).
+Although Tier II members are 36% of the total active membership, they represent a much smaller percentage of the active actuarial accrued liability due to their relatively shorter service and younger age.
 Over time, the normal cost rate is expected to decline as the members hired before August 28, 2013 retire or leave covered employment and are replaced by members covered by Tier II.
-However, it may take another 10 to 15 years before a noticeable difference is observed in the valuation results.
+However, it may take another ten years before a noticeable difference is observed in the valuation results.

-The System is 75% funded as of April 30, 2022, based on the actuarial value of assets.
+The System is 71% funded as of April 30, 2023, based on the actuarial value of assets.
 However, reflecting the City's statutory requirement to contribute the full actuarial contribution rate, the funded ratio of the System is expected to increase over the next thirty years assuming all actuarial assumptions are met.

-Cavanaugh Macdonald also prepared actuarial computations as of April 30, 2022 for purposes of fulfilling financial accounting requirements for the System under Governmental Accounting Standards Board (GASB) Statement No. 67.
-The results are presented in a separate report dated July 20, 2022.
-The assumptions used in the funding valuation report were also used in the GASB 67 report, with the exception of the investment return assumption.
-The long-term rate of return, also used as the discount rate, was 7.25% based on the assumption used in the April 30, 2021 valuation.
+Cavanaugh Macdonald also prepared actuarial computations as of April 30, 2023 for purposes of fulfilling financial accounting requirements for the System under Governmental Accounting Standards Board (GASB) Statement No. 67.
+The results are presented in a separate report dated July 3, 2023.
+The assumptions used in the funding valuation report were also used in the GASB 67 report.
 In addition, the entry age normal actuarial cost method, which is required to be used under GASB 67, is also used in the funding valuation report.
 The actuarial assumptions and methods used in both the funding and the GASB 67 valuation meet the parameters set by the Actuarial Standards of Practice (ASOPs), as issued by the Actuarial Standards Board, and generally accepted accounting principles (GAAP) applicable in the United States of America as promulgated by the Governmental Accounting Standards Board.